kongware/ftor/README.md

 An import principle of dynamic type systems is to detect type errors as early as possible.
 While this can be done to a certain degree, dynamic type systems never can give a guarantee that a program is free of type errors like static systems can do.
 They are a supplement to unit tests, not a substitute.

-Although ftor leans to the ML-family it doesn't support bounded polymorphism through type classes.
+Although ftor leans towards the ML-family it doesn't support bounded polymorphism through type classes.
 This is for a good reason.
 As soon as the type system is disabled, all the type information is erased and thus also the association between types and their corresponding type classes.
 The only way to bypass this would be to introduce a compiling step to replaced type class annotations with real type dictionaries.
 That wouldn't make much sense in context of a dynamic type system though.
 Instead, ftor supports bounded polymorphism through explicit type dictionaries and overloaed function names, which are enforced at the type level.

 As opposed to _Flow_ and _TypeScript_ ftor doesn't support subtype polymorphism, because it entails high complexity, such as different forms of type variance, e.g. <a href="https://flow.org/blog/2016/10/04/Property-Variance/">property variance</a> and it has irritating properties like <a href="https://brianmckenna.org/blog/row_polymorphism_isnt_subtyping">automatic upcasting</a>.
 As a result ftor only sticks to a single subsumption rule resulting from the subtype relation between `a -> b` and `a -> a`.